 Store your report and photos.
 Share with your insurance carrier and any contractors.
 A clear record helps with future resale and supports claims if hidden conditions later emerge.

-You are inspecting homes with distinct local signatures.
+Homes in these zip codes carry predictable risk patterns tied to their construction era, lot type, and landscaping — knowing what to expect helps you focus your inspection budget where it matters most.
 In Rancho Penasquitos, many properties sit near canyons or on mild slopes, where drainage, retaining walls, and hardscape movement need careful evaluation.
-Tile and concrete roofs are common and should be certified.
 In Scripps Ranch, mature trees and earlier tract phases can hide root intrusion in sewer laterals, and newer enclaves may include advanced smart home and solar systems that need testing.

 Speed and pricing context: